 It’s hard not to look at the news every day and wonder if your life has somehow forked into an alternate reality or dimension than the one you were familiar with.
-Not helping the matter are the recently revealed best illusions of the year, including Frank Force’s winning Dual Axis Illusion which can look like it’s spinning in four different directions if you stare at it long enough.
+Not helping the matter are these illusions that have baffled us over the years, including Frank Force’s 2019 winning Dual Axis Illusion which can look like it’s spinning in four different directions if you stare at it long enough.

 This one starts off as a simple, deceptively innocent illustration of the Greek ichthys fish symbol.
 But as it spins it reveals a more complex structure that can not only appear to be rotating along either its vertical or horizontal axis, but also in both directions as well: left to right, right to left, top to bottom, or bottom to top.
 As visual cues are introduced it locks your brain into a very specific perception, but when they’re removed again it doesn’t take long for your eyes to start to question what they’re seeing.

 Of all the incomprehensible things our brains do, altering the perception of an object’s colour based on how it’s moving might be the most perplexing.
 But as Haruaki Fukuda from the University of Tokyo demonstrates, what initially appears to be rows of alternating red and green dots moving from top to bottom can also be perceived as yellow dots moving from left to right if you stare at this animation long enough.
 It might take a bit of focusing and refocusing for your eyes to see the yellow version, but when it happens it’s startling.
 And a great example of how the millions of pixels on LCD screens are used to fool the eye.

 The Rotating Circles Illusion (Ryan E.B.
 Mruczek and Gideon Paul Caplovitz)